 Ffandango – band from Anglesey, rel CD “Gwres Canolog” (Central Heating).
 All students at various colleges.
 Arwel Stephen (voc,oboe), Meilyr Wyn (keys), Gwion Gwilym (gtr), Robin Owain (bass), Jams Ward (drms)

-FFF – name change used by The Fluff‘s management without the band’s consent to take part in ‘a Song for Europe.’
-(They lost).
-However, using a revamped 10CC song, Then Theres a Knock at the Door, earned them a spot on Top of The Pops in May95.
+FFF – name change used by The Fluff‘s management without the band’s consent to take part in ‘a Song for Europe’ (they lost).
+However, using a revamped 10CC song, Then There’s A Knock At The Door [see] earned them a spot on Top of The Pops in May95 (watch)

 Ffilm Ffwoar – video project (Sep06) set up by Johnny R (see also R-bennig), no doubt as part of his relentless campaign to wind up the Welsh mainstream. (website)

-Fflaps – Bangor noise-trash-garage band (Apr87-Aug92) feat; Ann Matthews (voc,gtr) (ex Alternative Destinations, later Ectogram), Alan Holmes (bass & later producer for Gorkys) (later Ectogram, ex Parking Non-Stop, Lungs, Reinheitsgebot, Third Spain) & Johnny Flaps Evans (drms) who sadly died after an illness Mar01, age 33.
+Fflaps – Bangor noise-trash-garage band (Apr87-1993) feat; Ann Matthews (voc,gtr) (ex Alternative Destinations, later Ectogram), Alan Holmes (bass & later producer for Gorkys) (later Ectogram, ex Parking Non-Stop, Lungs, Reinheitsgebot, Third Spain, Spectralate) & Johnny Flaps Evans (drms) who sadly died after an illness Mar01, age 33.
 Played a few early gigs with 4Q in 1987 before branching more into the Welsh scene & changing their name from Flaps after 1st 2 shows to play 154 gigs in 7 countries.
-Recordiau Anhrefn gave them their 1st vinyl break in 1988 with a self-titled EP, then followed 3 LPs incl, Amhersain (1988) & Malltod (1990), both on L’pool’s Probe Recs, & ‘Fflaps’ (Central Slate Recs 92).
+Recordiau Anhrefn gave them their 1st vinyl break in 1988 with a self-titled EP, then followed 3 LPs: ‘Amhersain’ (1988) & ‘Malltod’ (1990), both on L’pool’s Probe Recs, & ‘Fflaps’ (Central Slate Recs 92).
 Rec 2 sessions for John Peel.
 Also feat occasionally Dewi Evans (ex-Dros Ben Llestri) & also Stephen Davies on keys during a tour of Germany & France in 1993, Maeyc Hewitt was playing as a replacement drummer as Johnny left to continue college studies & the band became Ectogram.
-See also Cut Tunes, Radio 23, Nixon & Jarvis.
+In 2022 Ankst made the 3 LPs available digitally for the first time (bandcamp).
+[See also Cut Tunes, Radio 23, Nixon & Jarvis.]